 The couple agreed that Kerry would carry the pregnancy.
 Nationally there is a shortage of sperm but Bourn Hall Clinic, the world’s first IVF clinic, was also one of the first to freeze and store sperm.
 It has its own sperm bank so it is possible to select your donor and reserve ‘sibling donor sperm’ so that further children are genetically related.

 Kerry says: “Following initial consultations we had to select a sperm donor.
 Kerry and I reviewed the description details we’d been given for a few anonymised sperm donors, including eye colour and hair.
 We selected one, which we are grateful for, but to be honest we didn’t really want to know much about the donor so we were fine with it being anonymous.
 For us what was important was to have a child.”

 The couple funded their own treatment and Kerry started taking a course of fertility drugs to help stimulate her egg production.

-Third time the charm
+Third time the charm with IUI